-Our favourite body scrub is definitely the Redemption Body Scrub by Aesop.
+Our favorite body scrub is definitely the Redemption Body Scrub by Aesop.
 We’re willing to bet that no other exfoliator can surpass this one’s body buffing powers.

 This body scrub is an opaque gel made of a blend of finely milled pumice and bamboo stem to slough away dead cells as well as pine needle oil that smells fantastically fresh and alpine.
-The whole thing is a major wake up for your body first thing in the morning.
-It also leaves your skin polished and invigorated, primed for hydration, and ready for a good slathering of your favourite moisturiser.
+The whole thing is a major wake-up for your body first thing in the morning.
+It also leaves your skin polished and invigorated, primed for hydration, and ready for a good slathering of your favorite moisturizer.

 Save your body and soul with Aesop’s aptly named Redemption Body Scrub.
 It really will leave your skin feeling rather holy.
 Apply in the bath and light one of Aesop’s scented candles for the full experience.

 Best for: Skin so smooth it’s almost sacred.

 Oribe: Best luxury body scrub

 Give your body a taste for life’s finest things with Oribe’s Côte d’Azur Polishing Body Scrub—definitely the most indulgent body exfoliator on our list.